leolee5633/website1/about.md

 title: About
 ---

-This is an about page about this awesome site.
+This is personal page about myself.
+I've been learning to set up this webpage and it should grow up one day to a wonderful website of my thoughts and ideas.
 Hope you love it!

-Reasons:
+# To do:
-- its great.
+- Learn how to create a drop menu that directs people to different sub-webpages.
-- its a test.
+- Learn how to incorparate github projects into the webpage.

-## Other thoughts
+# Other thoughts

-This is great.
+So far so good.
+Keep learning.